IVF (In Vitro Fertilisation) Failure: Causes, Symptoms & Tips to Cope

-The IVF implantation failure symptoms are quite evident by the absence of any changes.
+The IVF implantation failure symptoms are quite evident in the absence of any changes.
 Implantation generally causes changes in the tendency to smell, increased sensitivity of breasts, vaginal discharge, and slight abdominal cramping.
 If these don’t exist even after a couple of weeks, post IVF, it might be indicative of a failure.

-In case you meet with an IVF failure, it would be necessary to meet your doctor to understand what happened and how can you proceed ahead from there.
+In case you meet with an IVF failure, it would be necessary to meet your doctor to understand what happened and how you can proceed from there.

 1. Counselling Sessions

 More than the medical aspect of things, the news of IVF failure can be emotionally distressing for both you and your partner.
 This can even result in depression or anxiety about trying it out again.
 Undertaking counselling sessions can help you channel your emotions and find a semblance of peace again.

 2. Changes in Your Lifestyle